 Schedule an Appointment

-The best way to find out if you need a bone grafting procedure is to call (301) 604-0025 and schedule an appointment with our dental office.
+The best way to find out if you need a bone grafting procedure is to call our Laurel, MD dentist at (301) 604-0025 and schedule an appointment.
 At Montpelier Family Dentistry, we can take X-rays and let you know if your bone is lacking in density.
 We can then make a recommendation for treatment and let you know if you need to see a specialist.